a0still/adktoposit/knowledge_base/markdown/shrink_docs/01_core_concepts/inventory_terminology.md

 ## Aligning Terminology

+### IRR (Inventory Recap Report)
+The acronym **"IRR"** stands for **"Inventory Recap Report"**, which is a monthly report that has financial inventory information for each department to be used as a starting point for researching shrink drivers.
+It shows purchases, sales, markdowns, Book inventory, SKU inventory, and Book vs SKU variance - helping you identify which categories are causing shrink risk in your store.
+This report should be used to research shrink indicators for further investigation, and is not actual shrink (which is measured during physical inventory).

 ### Book Inventory
 The term **"book"** or **"Book Inventory"** is often used interchangeably with **financial inventory**.
 They mean the same thing.